pysat/pysat/docs/tutorial/tutorial_basics.rst

     # Assignment through datetime slicing
     dmsp[start:stop, 'ti'] = sub_array

-Note that a pandas data objects will hold to a strict time index, meaning that all variables must be the same length.
+Note that a :py:class:`pandas.DataFrame` will hold to a strict time index, meaning that all variables must be the same length.
 Assigning a single value to an array will broadcast that value over all coordinates, resulting in a constant value as a function of time.
 To allow for multiple dimensions, the :py:class:`xarray.Dataset`